paulsengroup/modle/README.md

 ```

 To override the default compiler used by CMake, pass the following arguments to the first CMake command: `-DCMAKE_C_COMPILER=path/to/cc -DCMAKE_CXX_COMPILER=path/to/c++`

+We highly recommend using the same compiler when running Conan and CMake.

 </details>